Please click on a question to reveal the answer.

 How is this tool different from other sea level rise mapping efforts?

-What is the difference between the Point Blue Future San Francisco Bay Tidal Marsh website and OCOF?
+What is the difference between the Point Blue Future San Francisco Bay Tidal Marshes website and OCOF?

 What is the current geographic extent and resolution of the Digital Elevation Model and decision support tool?

-The resolution is 2 m (a single elevation value is assigned to each 2 x 2 m grid cell) and it extends alongshore from Bodega Head to just south of Pillar Point Harbor in Half Moon Bay.
-In the cross shore direction it extends from an elevation of +20 meters and offshore to at least the 3 nautical mile limit of state waters The report and data can be downloaded from http://pubs.usgs.gov/ds/684/
+The resolution is 2 m (a single elevation value is assigned to each 2 x 2 m grid cell) and it extends alongshore of the outer coast from Bodega Head to just south of Pillar Point Harbor in Half Moon Bay.
+In the cross shore direction it extends from an elevation of +20 meters and offshore to at least the 3 nautical mile limit of state waters.
+Similarly, the San Francisco Bay digital elevation model is of the same resolution and extends from the Golden Gate all through the south and north bays and to just east of Antioch near the western portion of the Delta.
+The digital elevation model for San Francisco Bay is available at: http://topotools.cr.usgs.gov/topobathy_viewer/.
+Near all the land above MHW is based on aerial Lidar flights carried out in summer 2010.
+Therefore, any changes to the topography post-2010 is not captured by the DEM.

 How did you choose the OCOF project boundary?